Entertainer and 'fabulous diva' Jackie Clarke set to play for Whanganui crowds

-The songs New Zealand diva Jackie Clarke will be bringing to the Royal Whanganui Opera House will be the ones she loves so much she wants them played at her funeral.
+The songs New Zealand diva Jackie Clarke will bring to Whanganui are the ones she loves so much she wants them played at her funeral.

 Clarke said people should expect “fabulous frocks, a fabulous piano player, and an even more fabulous diva” when she stops in Whanganui on her national tour.